ethereum/web3.py/docs/examples.rst

         # Simple demo that scans all the token transfers of RCC token (11k).
         # The demo supports persistant state by using a JSON file.
         # You will need an Ethereum node for this.
-        # Running this script will consume around JSON-RPC calls.
+        # Running this script will consume around 20k JSON-RPC calls.
-        # With locally geth running the script takes 10 minutes.
+        # With locally running Geth, the script takes 10 minutes.
         # The resulting JSON state file is 2.9 MB.
         import sys
         import json